The Ledge (short story): Plot summary

 Seemingly without any other choice, Norris accepts the wager and proceeds to make his way carefully around the building's cold, windswept exterior.
-Norris encounters multiple obstacles, particularly from the wind and an obstinate pigeon.
+He encounters multiple obstacles, particularly from the wind and an obstinate pigeon.
 Norris completes the harrowing ordeal, only to discover that Cressner has already murdered his wife.
 Cressner slyly claims that he never welches on his bets and that, while the heroin has been removed from Norris' car and the money is his for the taking, his wife's fate was sealed before the wager was even made.
 Enraged, Norris overpowers Cressner's bodyguard and obtains his gun.
 When Cressner pleads for his life, Norris proposes to spare him but only if he is able to complete a trip around the ledge.
 However, while waiting for Cressner to circumnavigate the building, Norris reveals to the reader that: "Cressner said he's never welched on a bet.
 But I've been known to."